What is Open Access?

 On April 5, 2011, the Lafayette College Faculty adopted an open access resolution.
 With the resolution, each faculty member grants to the college permission to make available his or her scholarly articles in the Lafayette Digital Repository.

-Faculty members may send electronic versions of their scholarly articles to the library by using the digital repository submission form.
-Note that the standard policy of some major publishers, including Elsevier, Sage, Springer, and Wiley-Blackwell, is to allow in open access repositories only "author post-prints" (i.e., your final draft, post-refereeing), so you may want to send this version to the library rather than the published version.
+Faculty members may send final versions of their peer-reviewed manuscripts to the library by using the digital repository submission form.
 Library staff will be responsible for depositing articles in the repository.

 Faculty members who do not wish to have their articles included in the Lafayette Digital Repository may opt out either for a particular article or for all their articles by sending an email to firstname.lastname@example.org

 Some Lafayette faculty also choose to make their scholarship openly available by publishing in open access journals.
 There are full open access journals (such as those from Public Library of Science and BioMed Central) and hybrid journals (such as those published by the American Chemical Society, Oxford University Press, and Springer), where some articles are open access and others are restricted to subscribers or members.

 In both types of journals, authors may be charged a publication or processing fee, but may also be eligible for a discount if Lafayette supports that journal already through membership or subscription fees.
 Lafayette faculty who choose to pay for open access should contact a reference librarian for assistance in determining whether you are eligible for discounts.
 (Note that you do not need to pay any open access fees to comply with Lafayette's Open Access Resolution and make your articles openly available in the Lafayette Digital Repository.)

 Open Access Resources